bezzad/MakeClassSchedule/README.md

 You can obtain free support for Make Class Schedule.
 You may email any questions/suggestions to:
 Behzad.khosravifar@gmail.com

-For contact him use this phone number: +989149149202 or use following Email: Behzadkh@Hotmail.com
+For contact use following Email: Behzadkh@Hotmail.com

 --------------------------